johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 ```

 Determining the best Sound Blaster model for a game can be tricky as the
-different cards were released close to each other, so simply looking at the
+different cards were released very close to each other; simply looking at the
 game's release date often doesn't help much.
-In some cases both the Sound
-Blaster 16 and earlier models can be selected in the game's configuration, yet
-the Sound Blaster 16 is not the best option.
 Ultimately, you'll need to do a
 little bit of research, experiment, and trust your ears.